Last updated

 Docker

-Upgrade to the latest version of the Self Service Agent.
+Upgrade to the latest version of the Self-Service Agent; available versions can be checked

-Pull the latest Docker image and run it, feel free to check annd specify for specific versions here.
+Pull the latest Docker image and run it.
+Feel free to check and specify for specific versions .